J.P. Crawford Preview, Player Props: Mariners vs. Reds

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .388 this season while batting .270 with 80 walks and 80 runs scored.
+- Among qualified hitters in baseball, his batting average ranks 50th, his on-base percentage ranks 10th, and he is 79th in the league in slugging.

-- Among qualifying hitters in MLB, his batting average ranks 49th, his on-base percentage ranks 10th, and he is 78th in the league in slugging.
+- Crawford has picked up a hit in 77 of 120 games this year, with multiple hits 32 times.

-- In 27.7% of his games this season, Crawford has had at least one RBI.
-He's picked up more than one in 8.4% and driven in three or more of his team's runs in two contests.
+- Crawford has had an RBI in 34 games this year (28.3%), including 10 multi-RBI outings (8.3%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.